The Nordic Permaculture Academy is promoting skilled Permaculture Designers through mentoring and accreditation in Applied Permaculture Design.

 For several years now, we have taken inspiration from various international permaculture movements and organizations, and several of us diploma holders have regular exchanges with other diploma holders and permaculturists mainly in Europe and the USA.
 We have a great inspiration in the way we work in the exchange with the British Permaculture Association, who are active and good at supporting people further along various permaculture paths.

-A meeting was recently held at Holma in Skåne, where around twenty people from Sweden, Denmark and Finland worked intensively over a weekend, developing and giving feedback on each other’s permaculture work.
+A meeting was held at Holma in Skåne, where around twenty people from Sweden, Denmark and Finland worked intensively over a weekend, developing and giving feedback on each other’s permaculture work.
 At the same time, we created new conditions for cooperation and connections for the future.
 A powerful co-creative way of working is emerging!
+We repeated this event and had fun learning moments at Makvärket later in the year while creating a solid community of practice.